wolfgang-stefani/PID-Controller/README.md

 # PID-Controller
 This software implements a PID controller in C++ to maneuver a vehicle around a track in a simulator.
 The simulator will provide the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angles.
+The following clips shows the vehicle in the simulator controlled by the PID controller.
+This is only for demonstration.
+The coefficients still can be tuned to perform an even more smooth and comfortable ride.

 <p align="left">
   <img width="362" height="272" src="readme_data/pid.gif">